 Seventh grade ramps up expectations across the board.
 Writing assignments get longer and more complex.
 Math moves into pre-algebra territory.
 Science involves more inquiry and critical thinking.
-Socially and emotionally, seventh grade is famously difficult — kids this age are navigating puberty, identity, and intense social dynamics.
-For many students, the relative calm of a six-student online class is a welcome relief from the chaos of a traditional middle school building.
-At Score Academy, teachers know each student well enough to notice when something's off — and to do something about it.
+Socially and emotionally, seventh grade is famously difficult: kids this age are navigating puberty, identity, and intense social dynamics.
+For many students, the focused online learning environment is a welcome relief from the chaos of a traditional middle school building.
+At Score Academy, teachers know each student well enough to notice when something is off, and to act on it before it becomes a pattern.

 Longer literary analysis, structured essays, creative writing projects, and grammar refinement.
 Writing gets more complex and more personal.